carmencchow/cyclistic_casestudy/README.md

 For our analysis we'll be filtering out NULL values for <b>start_station_id, end_station_id, start_station_name, and end_station_name</b>.
 These missing values would indicate that bikes were not properly check out or docked.
 There are records where the end time was earlier than the start time, resulting in a negative <b>trip_duration</b> value.
 We will also filter out any rides that were over 24 h long.
 With these removals we'll be looking at <b>4,178,369 records from the original 5,715,482</b>

-** <i>I'm using the free tier version of BigQuery which doesn't permit data deletion; for this reason I'll be handling errors by filtering out NULL and negative results
+** <i>I'm using the free tier version of BigQuery which doesn't permit data deletion; for this reason I'll be handling errors by filtering out NULL and negative results</i>

 I used Tableau to visualize my analysis and return to our original question: